leptos-rs/leptos/examples/README.md

 ## Getting Started

 The simplest way to get started with any example is to use the “quick start” command found in the README for each example.
-Most of the examples use either [`trunk`](https://trunkrs.dev/) (a simple build system and dev server for client-side-rendered apps) or [`cargo-leptos`](https://github.com/leptos-rs/cargo-leptos) (a build system for server-rendered and client-hydrated apps).
+Most of the examples use either [`trunk`](https://trunkrs.dev/) (a simple build system and dev server for client-side-rendered apps) or [`cargo-leptos`](https://github.com/leptos-rs/cargo-leptos) (a build system for ssr, server-rendered and client-hydrated apps).

 ## Using Cargo Make